2022 State Guide to Scattering Ashes - Minnesota Edition

 Having Multiple Memorials

 With a growing number of people in Minnesota and throughout the nation choosing to be cremated, many new memorials that incorporate ashes have become available.
 With so many new and uplifting options, some families find it to be challenging to choose a single memorial for a loved one, and instead, decide to divide up their loved one’s ashes into multiple memorials.
-This can include scattering some of the ashes and incorporating the remainder in a tree burial, jewelry, stone, or glass decorative piece, among other options.
+This can include scattering some of the ashes and incorporating the remainder in a tree burial, an indoor urn with a bonsai tree or houseplant, jewelry, stone, or glass decorative piece, among other options.